thuyanduong/fetch_fluency_quiz1/README.md

 ##

-1. Write a function, `getPost`, that makes a POST request to the `/posts` route and returns a **Promise** that resolves to a parsed JSON object that corresponds to the user post with the given `id`:
+1. Write a function, `getPost`, that makes a GET request to the `/posts` route and returns a **Promise** that resolves to a parsed JSON object that corresponds to the user post with the given `id`:
   ```js
   getPost(2);
   /* returns